Decoding Competitive Intelligence Research: Why it Matters!

 Ongoing competitor intelligence enables marketers to assess promotional campaigns, product launches, pricing changes, and brand messaging through a strategic lens.
 They can determine potential impacts on market share and growth opportunities.
 Marketing leverages CI to craft differentiated value propositions and messaging that resonate with customers relative to competitors.

 CI also informs marketing mix optimization and budget allocation decisions based on competitor spend and channel presence.
-CI provides early warning signs of how competitors react when new products are launched.
+CI provides early warning signs of how competitors react when launching new products.
 Across strategic, tactical, and operational marketing activities, competitive intelligence provides the external context and insights needed to make decisions that maximize opportunities and competitive advantage.

 The Evolution of Competitive Intelligence Research